acritelli/aws-labs/lab_5_create_RR_and_AMI.md

 Connect to your instance over SSH and perform the following.

-1. Open /var/www/config.php in your text editor of choice
+1. Open `/var/www/config.php` in your text editor of choice
-2. Change the $server FQDN to the endpoint of your original RDS instance
+2. Change the `$server` FQDN to the endpoint of your original RDS instance
-    * This will allow for write operations
+    * This will allow for write operations once again

 ## Documentation